 The cryptocurrency ecosystem is home to thousands of different scams, fraudulent phishing websites, and hacking attacks that aim to “decentralize” cryptocurrency investors from their capital.
 It’s never safe to assume that your cryptocurrency holdings are secure.
-A “hot” wallet, or a wallet hosted by an exchange or a broker like Coinbase or GDAX, is one of the least secure methods of cryptocurrency storage.
+Hot and cold wallets – “hot” wallet hosted by an exchange or a broker like Coinbase or GDAX, is one of the least secure methods of cryptocurrency storage.

-The core issue a hot wallet is that the exchange or platform hosting it manages private keys on behalf of users.
-If the platform becomes compromised, then so too do the wallets it hosts.
-The infamous Mt Gox hack is a good example of why hot wallets are a risky storage medium for large amounts of cryptocurrency.
+The core issue of it is that the exchange or platform hosting it manages private keys on behalf of users.
+If the platform becomes compromised, then so too does the wallets it hosts.
+The infamous Mt Gox hack is a good example of why they are a risky storage medium for large amounts of cryptocurrency.

-Instead of trusting your crypto-capital to an exchange or broker, it’s best to use a “cold” wallet that is disconnected from the internet and provides control over private keys.
-Cold wallets come in many forms, such as software wallets, which are installed on a smartphone or computer.
+Instead of trusting your crypto-capital to an exchange or broker, it’s best to utilize a “cold” wallet that is disconnected from the internet and provides control over private keys.
+It comes in many forms, such as software wallets, which are installed on a smartphone or computer.

-While cold wallets are far safer than hot wallets, it’s still possible that the device that a cold wallet is installed on may become compromised.
-As such, hardware wallets provide the ultimate solution for wallet security.
-Hardware wallets are dedicated devices that generate a wallet internally, never divulging private keys to the user, and are generally considered impenetrable.
+While they are far safer than hot wallets, it’s still possible that the device that it is installed on may become compromised.
+As such, hardware wallets provide the ultimate solution for security.
+They are dedicated devices that generate a wallet internally, never divulging private keys to the user, and are generally considered impenetrable.

 There are several different hardware wallets available on the market today, but the first and most popular solution is the Trezor.
-Widely regarded as the “gold standard” of cryptocurrency wallet security, the Trezor is essentially a “vault” for your cryptocurrency capital.
+Widely regarded as the “gold standard” of cryptocurrency security, it is essentially a “vault” for your cryptocurrency capital.

-We’ll proceed to take a close look at the Trezor hardware wallet and assess its features, security, and ease of use.
-We’ll also deliver a basic step-by-step guide on setting up a Trezor hardware wallet to help you keep your crypto safe.
+We’ll proceed to take a close look at the device and assess its features, security, and ease of use.
+We’ll also deliver a basic step-by-step guide on setting up your device to help you keep your crypto safe.

 What is the Trezor?

-The Trezor was the first hardware wallet to hit the market in 2014, and is manufactured by SatoshiLabs.
-The Trezor hardware wallet is roughly the size of a car key or a slightly larger than normal USB drive, and connects to a computer via USB.
+The Trezor was the first to hit the market in 2014, and is manufactured by SatoshiLabs.
+It is roughly the size of a car key or slightly larger than normal USB drive and connects to a computer via USB.

-The Trezor is designed from the ground up to operate as a completely secure device, and has one purpose — the secure storage of cryptocurrency.
-To achieve this, the Trezor doesn’t make private keys available to users.
+It is designed from the ground up to operate as a completely secure device and has one purpose — the secure storage of cryptocurrency.
+To achieve this, it doesn’t make private keys available to users.
 These private keys aren’t stored by SatoshiLabs — they’re locked away within the device itself.

-Trezor updates the list of supported currencies with every firmware update, which occur frequently.
+Trezor updates the list of supported currencies with every firmware update, which occurs frequently.
 These updates often include ease of use updates and additional security features.
-Overall, the Trezor is simple in design and function — simply connect it to a computer, transfer crypto to it, and disconnect it.
-The Trezor then keeps cryptocurrency absolutely secure.
+Overall, the device is simple in design and function — simply connect it to a computer, transfer crypto to it, and disconnect it.
+The device then keeps cryptocurrency absolutely secure.

 What’s in the Box?

-The Trezor ships in a box that is wrapped with a security seal, as well as a thin plastic foil.
-Trezor ships their hardware wallets like this to ensure that their devices aren’t tampered with.
-If you purchase a Trezor and it doesn’t come with security seals intact, it’s important that you don’t use it to store any currency.
+The Trezor comes in a box that is wrapped with a security seal, as well as a thin plastic foil.
+Trezor ships it like this to ensure that their devices aren’t tampered with.
+If you purchase a device and it doesn’t come with security seals intact, it’s important that you don’t use it to store any currency.

-It’s extremely important to ensure that you either purchase a Trezor directly from Trezor (link here) or from a reputable Amazon seller.
-Never purchase a second hand hardware wallet, as it’s highly likely the device has been tampered with.
+It’s extremely important to ensure that you either purchase the gadget directly from Trezor (link here) or from a reputable Amazon seller.
+Never purchase a second-hand device, as it’s highly likely that the device has been tampered with.

-Each Trezor is packaged with a USB cable, two booklets that are used to write down recovery seed information, a lanyard, a user manual, and four stickers.
-It’s also possible to use a range of accessories with the Trezor, including an “OTG” cable that allows users to connect the Trezor to an Android device.
+Each device is packaged with a USB cable, two booklets that are used to write down recovery seed information, a lanyard, a user manual, and four stickers.
+It’s also possible to use a range of accessories with the device, including an “OTG” cable that allows users to connect the Trezor to an Android device.

 Ease of Use

-The Trezor is geared toward more technically-inclined cryptocurrency investors, and thus has a more complex setup process than other solutions such as the Ledger Nano S. Trezor provides extensive documentation for users that breaks down every step of set up and use.
+The device is geared toward more technically-inclined cryptocurrency investors, and thus has a more complex setup process than other solutions such as the Ledger Nano S. Trezor provides extensive documentation for users that breaks down every step of setting up and use.

-Connecting the Trezor to the Trezor Wallet software is performed quickly and easily via USB.
-Navigation on the Trezor device itself is facilitated by two hardware buttons and a built in screen, which provides information on wallet addresses, balances, and various settings.
+Connecting the device to the Trezor Wallet software is performed quickly and easily via USB.
+Navigation on the device itself is facilitated by two hardware buttons and a built-in screen, which provides information on the device addresses, balances, and various settings.

 Trezor also provides support for a wide range of third-party wallets.
-The device integrates directly with the popular MyCelium wallet, MyEtherWallet, MyCrypto, and Electrum, making it one of the most widely supported hardware wallets available on the market today.
+The device integrates directly with the popular MyCelium wallet, MyEtherWallet, MyCrypto, and Electrum, making it one of the most widely supported devices available on the market today.
 Connecting your Trezor to these wallet apps is simple and intuitive.

 How does Trezor work when it comes to usability, though?
-The Trezor Wallet software operates through a browser plugin, and delivers a wide range of streamlined features.
-It’s possible to both set up and recover a Trezor device, manage a contact list of addresses, create and work with multiple accounts, customize the home screen of the Trezor, wipe the device, and update firmware via this app.
+The device Wallet software operates through a browser plugin and delivers a wide range of streamlined features.
+It’s possible to both set-up and recover a Trezor device, manage a contact list of addresses, creates and work with multiple accounts, customize the home screen of the Trezor, wipe the device, and update firmware via this app.

-The Trezor browser extension makes transferring funds from online platforms to the Trezor device extremely painless.
-Coinbase to Trezor operations, for example, involves simply connecting your Trezor to your computer and providing Coinbase with your Trezor wallet address, then sending.
+The Trezor browser extension makes transferring funds from online platforms to the device extremely painless.
+Coinbase to Trezor operations, for example, involves simply connecting your gadget to your computer and providing Coinbase with your Trezor wallet address, then sending.

-The Trezor password manager is a key feature of the Trezor device that dramatically enhances ease of use not only for the storage of cryptocurrency, but also for the storage of secure passwords for any platform.
+The Trezor password manager is a key feature of the gadget that dramatically enhances ease of use not only for the storage of cryptocurrency but also for the storage of secure passwords for any platform.
 This eliminates the threat presented by a “master password” for any standard password manager becoming compromised.

-The design of the Trezor is less ergonomic than other devices, such as the Ledger Nano S, but what it lacks in visual appeal it makes up for with security.
-The housing of the Trezor is plastic, but is robust and impact-resistant.
+The physical design of the gadget is less ergonomic than other devices, such as the Ledger Nano S, but what it lacks in visual appeal it makes up for with security.
+The housing of the gadget is plastic but is robust and impact-resistant.

 The Trezor itself can be attached to a lanyard or a keychain, and the large screen offers a distinct advantage over the Ledger Nano S. It’s possible to view wallet addresses via QR codes with the Trezor, which is a major feature.

-The hardware buttons on the Trezor deliver smooth tactile functionality and can be used to manage the device as well as confirm transactions.
+The buttons on it deliver smooth tactile functionality and can be used to manage the gadget as well as confirm transactions.

-The Trezor supports a wide range of cryptocurrencies out of the box, and doesn’t require much fiddling around to get it working with any of them.
-The Trezor currently supports Bitcoin, Litecoin, Dash, Zcash, Bitcoin Cash, Bitcoin Gold, Ethereum, Ethereum Classic, Expanse, UBIQ, NEM, Namecoin, Dogecoin and Bitcoin Testnet.
+The Trezor supports a wide range of cryptocurrencies out of the box and doesn’t require much fiddling around to get it working with any of them.
+It currently supports Bitcoin, Litecoin, Dash, Zcash, Bitcoin Cash, Bitcoin Gold, Ethereum, Ethereum Classic, Expanse, UBIQ, NEM, Namecoin, Dogecoin and Bitcoin Testnet.

 The Trezor supported coins doesn’t include a number of popular tokens, but as the firmware is updated more coins should be supported.
 Trezor Bitcoin support is extensive, while Trezor Ripple support and Trezor Money support is nonexistent.

 The Trezor is arguably the most secure cryptocurrency wallet on the market today.
-Each Trezor offers a series of different authentication methods to ensure no malicious party is able to gain access to the capital it contains.
+Each hardware wallet offers a series of different authentication methods to ensure no malicious party is able to gain access to the capital it contains.

-Should a Trezor hardware wallet be lost or wiped, users are able to recover their wallets and the capital therein.
-During the setup process, Trezor users are provided with a “recovery seed” phrase that consists of up to 24 words.
+Should your it be lost or wiped, users are able to recover their wallets and the capital therein.
+During the setup process, users are provided with a “recovery seed” phrase that consists of up to 24 words.

 What is Trezor hardware security like, though?
 It’s not possible to brute-force a Trezor PIN.
-It’s similarly impossible to “reflash” the Trezor with malicious firmware, as all Trezor devices are shipped with their secure programming chip blown.
-While it is possible to load custom firmware onto a Trezor, the device will display a warning sign every time the device stars as well as completely wipe the device hardware.
+It’s similarly impossible to “reflash” the Trezor with malicious firmware, as all Trezor gadget are shipped with their secure programming chip blown.
+While it is possible to load custom firmware onto a Trezor, the device will display a warning sign every time it stars as well as completely wiping it.

-It’s not possible for a malicious individual to open up your Trezor and alter the circuitry without your knowledge, as each Trezor is sealed with ultrasound that makes opening the chassis without breakage impossible.
-Even if a hacker was able to open a Trezor device, the Cortex M3 multilayer chip used to drive the device is virtually impossible to alter in a small time frame outside of an advanced lab.
+It’s not possible for a malicious individual to open up your Trezor and alter the circuitry without your knowledge, as each gadget is sealed with ultrasound that makes opening the chassis without breakage impossible.
+Even if a hacker is able to open it, the Cortex M3 multilayer chip used to drive the gadget is virtually impossible to alter in a small time frame outside of an advanced lab.